The Roots of the Cleveland Stroke Club

 The years have gone by and things have changed.
 Bill’s position of chief cook and bottle washer came to an end when Rita Perna, whose brother, Joe, had a stroke, graciously relieved Bill of those duties.
 Rita has been our Excellent Chef since the 1990s.
 We are so very grateful for her delicious meals each month and they are served with a smile, too.

 Again, Bill noticed some members’ needs were not being addressed.
 New stroke survivors and their caregivers needed something else: something to help them get through those early months.
 Thus, the “Caregivers’ Meeting” was started where caregivers could meet in a group with other caregivers and talk and listen to how others cope with situations, get encouragement and sound off, if needed.
-Meetings were originally held at a nursing home at Chagrin and Northfield Roads.
-This meeting is held now at Kindred Hospital, who has welcomed our group for many, many years.
+Survivors meet separately to talk about their experience and recovery.
+Over the years, this meeting has become a forum for survivors , so we have changed the name to “Caregivers’ and Survivors’ Meetings.”
+The meetings were originally held at a nursing home at Chagrin and Northfield Roads.
+This meeting is held now at Select Hospital (formerly Kindred Hospital), who has welcomed our group for many, many years.
 We are thankful for Kindred Hospital’s welcoming us, providing us with great meals and their flexibility in allowing us to be creative with their space.

 Bill ended his position as Director when Dottie Norton graciously took over the position, which she held for 20 years!
 I took over the directorship in 2014 and I have a team of volunteers who make me look good.